MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 When you scale out a web app like this, incoming traffic will be transparently load balanced between all instances, which allows you to immediately increase your capacity without any code changes or worrying about the needed infrastructure.

-Stateless web apps are considered a best practice as they make the ability to scale them (up, down, out) entirely deterministic as no single virtual machine or app instance includes state that is neccessary in order to function.
+Stateless web apps are considered a best practice as they make the ability to scale them (up, down, out) entirely deterministic as no single virtual machine or app instance includes state that is necessary in order to function.

 > [!NOTE]
 > While this topic's tutorial illustrates running a single web app as part of an App Service Plan, you can create and deploy multiple web apps into the same plan, allowing you to provision and pay for a single plan.